-We offer you several formulas.
-The first takes place during a meeting with a law firm specializing in intellectual property, which will review all the issues with you and with whom we work hand in hand to draw up the application file for your trademark.
+We offer several formulas.
+The first takes place during an appointment in collaboration with a law firm specialized in intellectual property, which will review with you all the issues and with whom we work hand in hand to prepare the application for your trademark.

-If you wish to register only the name of your trademark alone, and not your logo (It is not necessary to register all the elements at once.
-For example: if you don't have a logo yet, you can register only your brand name in the first instance, the logo will be registered again later.)
-You can also go directly through an online platform, for example: Captain Contract.
+If you wish to register only the name of your brand alone, and not your logo (It is not necessary to register all the elements at once.
+For example: if you do not yet have a logo, you can register only the name of your brand at first, the logo will be registered again later.)
+You can also go directly through an online platform, for example: Captain Contrat.

 How much does a trademark application cost?

-You wish to register only the name of your trademark, not your logo (It is not necessary to register all the elements at once.
-For example: if you don't have a logo yet, you can register only your brand name in the first instance, the logo will be registered again later.)
-You can also go directly through an online platform, for example: Captain Contract.
+You want to register only the name of your brand alone, not your logo (It is not necessary to register all the elements at once.
+For example: if you do not yet have a logo, you can register only the name of your brand at first, the logo will be registered again later.)
+You can also go directly through an online platform, for example: Captain Contrat.